lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 double filtered | no ORFs found | 19523 | 25323	| 101	| 3282	|  3989

 Table: Assembly statistics per superkingdom before and after the second filtering stage.
 Only contigs and scaffolds longer than 2.5kbp are included. {#tbl:tbl3_1}

+### Filtering reduced the eukaryotic fraction of the metagenome assembly content but did not increase the assembly quality of the bacterial fraction
+Filtering input sequencing data reduced assembly size.
+Next, we investigate the efficacy of this filtering approach in terms of taxonomic complexity and quality of the assembly.
+The main rationale for this intensive filtering approach was to decrease complexity in the metagenome assembly graph, thereby improving the length and quality of assembled bacterial contigs.
+The double filtering step substantially reduced total assembly size (+@fig:fig3_filtering_and_assembly\-B top) and length distributions of eukaryotic contigs (+@fig:fig3_filter_length_distributions Eukaryota, +@tbl:tbl3_1), as well as contigs which were not assigned a taxonomy or did not yield any open reading frames (+@tbl:tbl3_1).
+These latter two taxonomical categories often had similar depth/length distributions as scaffolds assigned Eukaryota ([lauradijkhuizen.com/blog/AGMB](lauradijkhuizen.com/blog/AGMB)).
+In contrast, bacterial assembly size and length distributions were practically identical between the two different filtering stages (+@fig:fig3_filter_length_distributions Bacteria), although the average and median scaffold size did increase slightly (+@tbl:tbl3_1 Bacteria).
+Contigs assigned as Archeal in the host filtered assembly were not classified as such in the double filtered assembly (+@fig:fig3_filter_length_distributions Archaea).
+Similarly, viral contigs often were only assembled in the host filtered assembly (+@fig:fig3_filter_length_distributions Viruses).
+The bacterial fraction of the metagenome assembly is of substantial size and was not negatively affected by the filtering approach, thereby paving the way to investigate the diversity of bacterial genomes in this fraction.

 \begin{sidewaysfigure}
 \begin{figure}